Laser Rust Removal vs. Traditional Rust Removal: How to Choose?

 Advantages:

-- Non-contact Cleaning: Lightweight design, integrated, easy to carry manually to any work area, to achieve target selection and positioning cleaning, non-contact cleaning work, no damage to the substrate, no pollution, no need for subsequent treatment.
+- Non-contact Cleaning: Easy to manually carry the device to any given workspace.
+Target selection and positioning cleaning is achieved through non-contact methods; throughout the entirety of the process, there is no damage to the substrate, pollution, or need for subsequent treatment.

-- Multi-functionality: Laser cleaning can be used for a variety of materials, including metals, plastics, ceramics, and composites.
+- Multi-functionality: Laser cleaning applies to different types of materials such as metals, plastics, ceramics, and composites.

 Disadvantages: